 You can also duplicate a session from directly within the Session Planner tool by clicking on ‘Export’ and then ‘Duplicate this session’.

 If you are looking for a session that you previously designed in SessionLab or a session that is shared with you, you can turn to the Search box on the dashboard.
 This search will look up sessions from all the workspaces you have access to – so both your Personal and Team workspaces.

 The dashboard search looks up content from the session card: it searches in the title, tags and description of your sessions.

 One of the useful aspects of the modular structure of your workshop agendas in SessionLab is that you can easily find and reuse blocks from any previous sessions while working in the Session Planner tool.
-You just need to open the Search panel on the left side of the screen, and you will be able to search within all the sessions you have access to (including your own sessions, sessions shared with you, and sessions on your team workspace) by selecting the Search “In sessions” option.
+You just need to open the Search panel on the right side of the screen, and you will be able to search within all the sessions you have access to (including your own sessions, sessions shared with you, and sessions in your team workspace) by selecting the “In sessions” option from the dropdown menu.

 Similarly, you can search within the libraries as well.
-If you select ‘All methods’, then the search will give results from all the libraries you have access to, including your personal library (Methods I created), your team library, and all the publicly available methods, too.
+If you select ‘All methods’ from this dropdown menu, then the search will give results from all the libraries you have access to, including your personal library (Methods I created), your team library, and all the publicly available methods, too.

 If you click on the block, you can open it and read the full descriptions, reviews and ratings that it received in the library.